General-Purpose $f$-DP Estimation and Auditing in a Black-Box Setting: Related Work

 \section{Related Work}

-In this section, we provide a more detailed overview of and comparison with related works that focus on the empirical assessment of $f$-DP.
-One avenue to assessing $f$-DP is to resort to a method that provides estimates for the $(\varepsilon,\delta)$-parameter of $M$ and subsequently exploit the link between standard and $f$-differential privacy to obtain an estimate of $f$.
+\B{In this section, we provide a more detailed overview of related works on auditing privacy guarantees and f-DP.} One avenue to assessing $f$-DP is to resort to a method that provides estimates for the $(\varepsilon,\delta)$-parameter of $M$ and to subsequently exploit the link between standard and $f$-differential privacy to obtain an estimate of $f$.
 To be more concrete, an algorithm that is $(\varepsilon,\delta)$-DP is also $f_{\varepsilon, \delta}$-DP (see \cite{Dong2022}) with trade-off function

-Thus, an estimator for $(\varepsilon, \delta)$ could, in principle, also provide an estimate for the $f$ trade-off curve of $M$.